Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Introduction

 \begin{itemize}

 \item We first formulate the problem where the estimator estimates a signal in real-time by combining noisy signal observations from a local sensor and accurate signal samples received from a remote sensor.
-We show that if the sampling policy is made independently of the signal being sampled, the MMSE equals an increasing function of the age of received signal samples.
+We show that if the sampling policy is made independently of the signal being sampled, the MMSE equals an increasing function of the age of the received signal samples.

-\item For general age penalty functions, we then provide an exact solution for minimizing these data freshness metrics.
-The optimal sampling policy has a simple threshold-type structure, and the threshold, which can be efficiently computed by bisection search and fixed-point iterations, is equal to the optimal objective value to our problem.
-An interesting property has been stated: if the previous transmission is successful, the optimal policy may wait for a positive time period before generating the next sample and sending it out; otherwise, no waiting time should be added.
-The technical proofs to our results are three-fold: (i) The value function of the optimal policy satisfies the Bellman equation. (ii) The value function of the policy proposed is a solution to the Bellman equation. (iii) Under the contraction mapping assumption, the solution to the Bellman equation is unique, which guarantees the optimality of our proposed policy.
-Our results apply to general monotone age penalty functions, arbitrary probability of transmission failure, and general delay distributions of both the forward and backward channels.
+\item For general nonlinear age functions, or simply age penalty functions, we provide an exact solution for minimizing these data freshness metrics.
+The optimal sampling policy has a simple threshold-type structure, and the threshold can be efficiently computed by bisection search and fixed-point iterations.
+We uncover the following interesting property: if the last transmission is successful, the optimal policy may wait for a positive time period before generating the next sample and sending it out; otherwise, no waiting time should be added.
+The key technical approach developed in our results is given as follows: (i) The value function of the proposed policy is an exact solution to the Bellman equation. (ii) Under the contraction mapping assumption, the solution to the Bellman equation is unique, which guarantees optimality of our proposed threshold-based policy.
+Our results hold for (i) general non-decreasing age penalty functions, (ii) general delay distributions of both the forward and feedback channels, (iii) sampling problems both with or without a sampling rate constraint.
+Therefore, our paper extends previous studies on sampling for optimizing age (e.g., \cite{yates2015lazy,sun2017update,sun2019sampling,tsai2020age,arafa2020timely,klugel2019aoi}).
+Although our sampling problem is in continuous time, it can be easily reduced to be in discrete time.

-\item We provide the sufficient and necessary conditions when the zero-wait sampling policy \cite{yates2021age} is optimal based on the settings of age penalty, forward and backward channels.
+\item When there is no sampling rate constraint, we provide necessary and sufficient conditions on the optimality of the zero-wait sampling policy \cite{yates2021age} based on the choice of age penalty function, forward and feedback channels.
 Finally, numerical simulations show that our optimal policy can reduce the age compared with other approaches.

 \end{itemize}